jobomat/capito/readme.md

 When using the Maya drop-installer (see 3.2) Capito will try to install PyMel if it is not already installed.
 If the automatic PyMel installation did not succed via the drop-installer please install it manually.
 Close Maya and do either:

-+ Downloading pymel from https://github.com/LumaPictures/pymel (or clone it with git)
++ Download pymel from https://github.com/LumaPictures/pymel (or clone it with git)
 + Copy the subfolder called pymel to a valid maya-script directory.
 + A valid directory is e.g. "scripts" or "2025/scripts" in your user maya folder.
 To find the exact location on any operating system, open Maya, open the Script Editor and type:
 ```python